 The spring of 2020 marks the 26th year of offering spring and fall competitive youth baseball leagues and tournament programs and 30th year overall.
 During our first baseball season we offered a 12u division and consisting of 5 teams at the old Albuquerque Sportsplex.
 Today there are regularly 90-100 teams in 5-6 divisions of league play and 5-6 tournaments with single year age divisions of play utilizing numerous facilities in the Albuquerque/Rio Rancho area.

-Over the last twenty three years AAD/USSSA has grown considerably in its scope and depth.
-As we head into 2018, there are projected to be over 2000 of the area youth participating in league play and 5500 overall (leagues and tournaments).
+Over the last twenty five years AAD/USSSA has grown considerably in its scope and depth.
+As we head into 2020, there are projected to be over 2000 of the area youth participating in league play and 5500 overall (leagues and tournaments).
 This program is an affiliate of the national USSSA organization offering our members extended regional and national competition.
 In recent years, our baseball program alumni have filled most of the roster spots on many of the area’s high school teams.
 Many of our athletes have gone on to play college baseball and several are currently participating professionally.